 This is the authority for the whole website or domain.
 It shows how the strength of the website’s ranking ability.
 Having a high DA will help pages rank better.
 This can happen even when individual pages might not be as strong.

-The doms column shows how many different websites are linking to that URL.
-The more websites that are linking to that URL the stronger the page.
+The domains or Doms column shows how many different website URLs are linking to a particular domain to the given URL.
+The more unique linking domains there are, the higher the backlink profile potentially a stronger page.

 Domains to Domains (DomsD)

-Domains to Domains or DomsD is how many different websites are linking to the entire website.
+The Domains to Domains or DomsD column shows how many different unique domains are linking to the entire domain of that URL.
+The more websites that are linking to that URL the stronger the individual page.

 Dofollow links pass on what is called “link juice” from one site to another.
 This refers to value or equity passed from one page to another.
-Having a lot of dofollow links from high ranking sites shows search engines like your website is is quality and worth listing on page one.
+Having a lot of auth dofollow links from high-ranking sites shows search engines your website is of quality and worth listing on page one.

 This column indicates if the exact keyword match was found in the actual URL seen on Google.

 Even if the keyword score is blue or green it could still have a hard time ranking if the first page spots are held by sites with a higher DA.
 You can find this out in the SERPs analysis section.